lockss/lockss-rtd-manual/docs/installing/running.rst

          :icon: light-bulb
          :animate: fade-in-slide-down

-         If you invoke :term:`install-lockss` with the ``--assume-yes`` (or ``-y``) option, it will attempt to run without asking any questions interactively, by assuming that the answer to any yes/no question is "yes" and that the answer to other interactive questions is the suggested default value. **This is only appropriate for advanced users** who understand the implications of the default code paths in :numref:`configuring-iptables` (:ref:`configuring-iptables`), :numref:`configuring-firewalld` (:ref:`configuring-firewalld`), :numref:`configuring-ufw` (:ref:`configuring-ufw`), :numref:`Configuring CoreDNS for K3s` (:ref:`Configuring CoreDNS for K3s`) and :numref:`Installing K3s` (:ref:`Installing K3s`) on the host system, for example after previous experience installing the LOCKSS system.
+         If you invoke :term:`install-lockss` with the ``--assume-yes`` option, it will attempt to run without asking any questions interactively, by assuming that the answer to any yes/no question is "yes" and that the answer to other interactive questions is the suggested default value. **This is only appropriate for advanced users** who understand the implications of the default code paths in :numref:`configuring-iptables` (:ref:`configuring-iptables`), :numref:`configuring-firewalld` (:ref:`configuring-firewalld`), :numref:`configuring-ufw` (:ref:`configuring-ufw`), :numref:`Configuring CoreDNS for K3s` (:ref:`Configuring CoreDNS for K3s`) and :numref:`Installing K3s` (:ref:`Installing K3s`) on the host system, for example after previous experience installing the LOCKSS system.

    .. index:: install-lockss; error condition